dsuch/pymqi/README.md

 PyMQI allows one to connect to queue managers to issue MQAI and PCF requests.

-Consider the code below which establishes a connection and puts a message on a queue.
+Consider the code below which establishes a connection, puts a message on a queue and disconnects.

     import pymqi